-Looking for the best wireless speakers of 2016?
+Looking for the the top wireless speakers of 2017?
 Take a look at our top picks and find out just what’s so impressive about the best speakers on the market.

 A quick word on wireless vs. Bluetooth: Throwing terms like wireless and Bluetooth around can prove tricky, because a lot of people wonder, “Aren’t these the same thing?”
 No, they aren’t.
 A Bluetooth speaker focuses almost exclusively on Bluetooth connections, or shorter-range pairings with individual devices, like a smartphone or computer.
 Wireless speakers, on the other hand, are designed to connect to Wi-Fi networks instead of forming an individual link with a device.
 Both have their pros and cons, but know that you will need a nearby wireless network to use wireless speakers, unless of course they offer both Bluetooth and WiFi connectivity, such as Amazon’s Echo.